Home Latest PDF of SAA-C03: AWS Certified Solutions Architect - Associate

 * AWS Lambda

-In Amazon SNS, the fanout scenario is when a message published to an SNS subject is replicated and pushed to multiple endpoints, such as Amazon SQS queues, HTTP(S) endpoints, and Lambda functions.
+In Amazon SNS, the fanout scenario is when a message published to an SNS Topic is replicated and pushed to multiple endpoints, such as Amazon SQS queues, HTTP(S) endpoints, and Lambda functions.
 This allows for parallel asynchronous processing.

-For example, you can develop an application that publishes a message to an SNS subject whenever an order is placed for a product.
-Then, SQS queues that are subscribed to the SNS subject receive identical notifications for the new order.
+For example, you can develop an application that publishes a message to an SNS Topic whenever an order is placed for a product.
+Then, SQS queues that are subscribed to the SNS Topic receive identical notifications for the new order.
 An Amazon Elastic Compute Cloud (Amazon EC2) server instance attached to one of the SQS queues can handle the processing or fulfillment of the order.
 And you can attach another Amazon EC2 server instance to a data warehouse for analysis of all orders received.
 Based on the given scenario, the existing setup sends the event notification to an SQS queue.
 Since you need to send the notification to the development and operations team, you can use a combination of Amazon SNS and SQS.
-By using the message fanout pattern, you can create a subject and use two Amazon SQS queues to subscribe to the topic.
+By using the message fanout pattern, you can create a Topic and use two Amazon SQS queues to subscribe to the topic.
 If Amazon SNS receives an event notification, it will

 publish the message to both subscribers.

 Take note that Amazon S3 event notifications are designed to be delivered at least once and to one destination only.
-You cannot attach two or more SNS subjects or SQS queues for S3 event notification.
+You cannot attach two or more SNS Topics or SQS queues for S3 event notification.
 Therefore, you must send the event notification to Amazon SNS.

-Hence, the correct answer is: Create an Amazon SNS subject and configure two Amazon SQS queues to subscribe to the topic.
+Hence, the correct answer is: Create an Amazon SNS Topic and configure two Amazon SQS queues to subscribe to the topic.
 Grant Amazon S3 permission to send notifications to Amazon SNS and update the bucket to use the new SNS topic.

 The option that says: Set up another Amazon SQS queue for the other team.
 Grant Amazon S3 permission to send a notification to the second SQS queue is incorrect because you can only add 1 SQS or SNS at a time for Amazon S3 events notification.
 If you need to send the events to multiple subscribers, you should implement a message fanout pattern with Amazon SNS and Amazon SQS.